High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Correlation between arrival directions of GeV photons and sources from the 13th Veron catalog

-\section{Correlation between arrival directions of $E\ge 100$~GeV photons and sources from the 13th Veron catalog.}
+\section{Correlation between arrival directions of $100~\mbox{GeV} \le E \le 300$~GeV photons and sources from the 13th Veron catalog}

-Most of the $E>100$ GeV sources listed in Tables \ref{table1} and \ref{table2} are BL Lac objects.
+Most of the $100~\mbox{GeV} \le E \le 300$ GeV sources listed in Tables \ref{table1} and \ref{table2} are BL Lac objects.
 These sources are known to be characterized by relatively hard spectra in the GeV energy band \citep{Fermi_AGN}.
-It is, therefore, possible that some of the VHE \gr\ emitting BL Lacs escape detection in the GeV band, while being bright VHE \gr\ sources.
+It is therefore possible that some of the VHE \gr\ emitting BL Lacs escape detection in the GeV band, while being bright VHE \gr\ sources.

-To search for the VHE \gr\ emitting BL Lacs with very hard spectra we have performed the correlation analysis similar to the one reported above for the 1-st year {\it Fermi} catalog also for the 13th Veron catalog of BL Lacs~\citep{veron13}.
-In order to select a complete sample of BL Lacs, we have adopted the prescription of \citet{10GeV_EGRET} and made a cut on magnitude of objects $V<18.0$, which leaves 316 BL Lacs.
-This set of objects includes 6 out of 7 known VHE \gr\ sources identified in the $E\ge 100$~GeV {\it Fermi} data by \citet{paper1}.
-Similarly to the analysis of the 1-st year {\it Fermi} catalog, we removed those objects and associated photons from analysis.
-We have also removed the 3 photons associated with IC 310.
-This leaves $N_{\rm source}=310$ BL Lac objects and 2709 photons.
+To search for the VHE \gr\ emitting BL Lacs with very hard spectra, we performed a correlation analysis similar to the one reported above for the first year {\it Fermi} catalog also for the 13th Veron catalog of BL Lacs~\citep{veron13}.
+To select a complete sample of BL Lacs, we adopted the prescription of \citet{10GeV_EGRET} and applied a cut to magnitude of objects $V<18.0$, which leaves 316 BL Lacs.
+This set of objects includes six out of seven known VHE \gr\ sources identified in the $E\ge 100$~GeV {\it Fermi} data by \citet{paper1}.
+As in the analysis of the first year {\it Fermi} catalog, we removed those objects and associated photons from analysis.
+We also removed the three photons associated with IC 310.
+This leaves $N_{\rm source}=310$ BL Lac objects and 3111 photons.

-The probability for a single photon to come by chance near one of the selected BL Lacs is $p=N_{\rm source} \cdot p_1 = 2.7 \cdot 10^{-4}\cdot \left({\theta}/{0.1^\circ}\right)^2$.
+The probability that a single photon comes by chance near one of the selected BL Lacs is $p=N_{\rm source} \cdot p_1 = 2.7 \cdot 10^{-4}\cdot \left({\theta}/{0.1^\circ}\right)^2$.
 The probability that $K$ or more photons fall within an angle $\theta$ from one of the sources is calculated using Eq. \ref{binom}.
-Fig.~\ref{fig:probabilityV} shows this chance probability as function of $\theta$.
-Similarly to the case of the analysis of 1-st year {\it Fermi} source catalog, the probability has a minimum at the angular resolution of LAT at the energies $E\ge 100$~GeV.
-43 BL Lac out of 310 correlate with Fermi data within the angle $\theta\le 0.175^\circ$ corresponding to the minimum of $P(\theta)$ from Fig. \ref{fig:probability}.
+Fig.~\ref{fig:probabilityV} shows this chance probability as a function of $\theta$.
+As for the analysis of first year {\it Fermi} source catalog, the probability has a minimum at the angular resolution of the LAT at the energies $E\ge 100$~GeV.
+From our correlation analysis we find that 39 BL Lac out of 310 correlate with Fermi data within the angle $\theta\lesssim 0.17^\circ$ corresponding to the minima of $P(\theta)$ from Figs. \ref{fig:probability} and \ref{fig:probabilityV}.